 The first book in my Baptism by Fire duology, Trailblazer (which has been sitting collecting digital dust in my computer forever), is through final edits by the wonderful Jovana Shirley of Unforeseen Editing, and has been submitted for Kindle preorder!

 For the time being, I am focusing solely on releasing the Kindle editions for this series, but for those looking for paperbacks, they will be out closer to 2025.
 I plan on creating a duology boxset once both books are published so that no one needs to repurchase paperback copies once the boxset is available.
+It will be a little while, but if all goes according to plan, the final product will be gorgeous.

 This series is a little unusual, as it’s a departure from my typical style of writing and genres, since it’s my first fantasy western.
 It still leans heavily on fantasy elements, but it was really fun to create a non-Earth western novel, and even more fun having my amazing cover artist, Thea Magerand (who also did the cover for We Who Burn, so you KNOW it’s good!) create such exceptional art for it and its sequel, which is done and also ready to be published this year, after it goes through final edits.